 To come to the Father means, to be accepted of Him; to come before His throne of grace and have one's petitions and prayers heard and to be granted eternal life.
 The statement reiterates that Jesus is the only way to the Father and to inherit eternal life.
 We cannot in our own strength or wisdom or power attain eternal life.
 We cannot by any means or merit of our own enter into God's kingdom; Jesus alone is the way, the truth, and the life.
 All three of these terms are related to lifestyle faith which is found only in personal relationship with Jesus Christ.

-Jesus' statement here embodies an extremely important doctrine.
+Jesus' statement here is extremely important.
 Most of the world's religions in some shape or form, teach the importance of finding one's way to God.
 The fact is there is only one way to God the Father and that is through knowing Jesus Christ.
 There is only one path, not multiple ways to God.

-Note carefully the importance of this doctrine, for it is a challenge to all other world religions.
+This doctrine challenges all other world religions.
 Those who attempt to find God without Christ are heading for a Christ-less eternity.
 The statement is absolutely emphatic; it creates an impassable boundary for the proponents of religious tolerance.
 Jesus makes no apology to those agitated by His doctrine.
 As mentioned before, Jesus does not conceal the truth to satisfy the minds or emotions of men.

-Interestingly those who advocate religious tolerance within the Christian community seem to ignore the fact that virtually every other world religion has a point of exclusion.
-By this secular definition, they have no tolerance for the true Christian.

 The fact remains that Jesus' own statement declares Himself to be 'the way and the truth and the life'.
 The destination is the Father, fellowship and communion with Him.
 The destination is a Person.
 There is only one true way to the Father.
 This is through Jesus.
 There is no other way.

-This is the sixth "I AM" statement recorded in the book of John (6:35; 8:12; 10:7,9 10:11,14; 11:25; 15:1,5) and is in response to Thomas' question.
-Note also that all the "I AM" statements reveal the divine nature of Jesus, (Gen. 3:14).
-The previous statements differ in that Jesus used tangible objects such as the "door", the "living water", the "bread of life", to express divine truth.